2 July 2023

 Camera trap image of wedge-tailed eagle on Karunjie-Durack.

-Sensor camera image of a wedge-tailed eagle on Wilinggin Country, Karunjie Durack. © WWF Australia / Wilinggin Aboriginal Corporation
+Sensor camera image of a wedge-tailed eagle on Wilinggin Country, Karunjie Durack. © WWF-Australia / Wilinggin Aboriginal Corporation

-Camera trap image (cropped) of a Ningbing false antechinus on Karunjie-Durack
+Sensor camera image (cropped) of a Ningbing false antechinus on Karunjie-Durack

 An exciting discovery was the Ningbing false antechinus: a tiny meat-eating marsupial weighing just 15g.
 This was the first time the Ningbing was recorded on Karunjie-Durack.